japgolly/scalajs-react/extra/ROUTER2.md

 Features
 ========
 * Type-safety.
-  * Routes (sitemap) correspond to your own arbitrary type hierarchy.
+  * Use your own types to uniquely identify routes and their parameters.
-  * Links to routes are guaranteed to be valid.
+  * Link URLs are guaranteed to be valid.
   * Routes for different pages or routing rule sets cannot be used in the wrong context.
 * Rules
   * Routes to views.
   * Redirection routes.
   * Dynamic routes. (eg. `/person/123`)
+  * Default values in dynamic routes.
   * URL re-writing / translation rules. (eg. can remove trailing slashes from URL.)
   * Choose to redirect or render custom view when route is invalid / not found.
+  * Routes can be nested.
+  * Conditions can be applied to an entire route set.
-* Route views can be intercepted and modified. (eg. to add page headers, footers, a nav breadcrumb.)
+* Route views can be wrapped in a layout. (eg. to add page headers, footers, a nav breadcrumb.)
 * URL and view are always kept in sync.
 * Routes are bookmarkable.
 * Uses HTML5 History API.
+* Callback for route changes.
-* Routing logic is deterministic and unit-testable.
+* Routing logic is easily unit-testable.

 Caution
 =======